 At Mills College in California, she studied piano with the revered Russian coach Alexander Libermann and the great Dutch pianist Egon Petri, and composition with composers Darius Milhaud and Leon Kirchner.
 Awarded two successive traveling music fellowships from UC Berkeley, she then coached with eminent pianists Leonard Shure in New York and Alfred Brendel in Vienna.

 Brandwynne is a known enthusiast of contemporary music, having premiered many works by American composers.
-She was applauded for her performances of her compatriots in Wigmore Hall in London by The Times: “Hats off to this American pianist … her interpretations were invariably musical.”
-She will give the first performance of a piano concerto written for her by Bay Area composer Elinor Armer the season after next at the San Francisco Conservatory of Music.
+She was applauded for her performances of her compatriots in Wigmore Hall in London by The Times: “Hats off to this American pianist . . . her interpretations were invariably musical.”
+She gave the first performance of a piano concerto written for her by Bay Area composer Elinor Armer at the San Francisco Conservatory of Music.

 Her work as a chamber musician is equally extensive.
 In California she has performed at Music at the Vineyards and the Claremont and Cabrillo Music Festivals.
 She has given chamber music recitals with eminent concert artists such as violist Walter Trampler, flutist Doriot Anthony Dwyer, violinist Zina Schiff, and cellists Bonnie Hampton and Emil Miland.
 She has appeared with the San Francisco Chamber Players, Mills Performing Group, and Robert Bloch String Quartet.
 She has often collaborated with San Francisco Symphony musicians, including concertmaster Alexander Barantschik, in the popular San Francisco Symphony Chamber Music Sundaes series, and was heard at Davies Symphony Hall on the same series performing the F-Minor Brahms Piano Quintet.